-RE: Put Option Agreement dated as of , 2000 and executed by Enron @) and Danno , L.L.C.
+RE: Put Option Agreement dated as of June 15 September 29, 2000 and executed by Enron Energy Services Operations, Inc. (AEESO Corp.
+(AEnron@) and Danno II III, L.L.C.
 (AAsset LLC@) (the AAgreement@)

 This is the Put Notice referred to in the Agreement.

-We hereby give notice pursuant to and for the purposes of Section 2 of the Agreement that we elect to exercise the Put Option in respect of the Payment Date occurring on [date] and that we require to purchase [number] Put Interests from Asset LLC on the terms and subject to the conditions specified in Sections 3 and 4 of the Agreement.
+We hereby give notice pursuant to and for the purposes of Section 2 of the Agreement that we elect to exercise the Put Option in respect of the Payment Date occurring on [date] and that we require EESO Enron to purchase [number] Put Member Swap Interests from Asset LLC on the terms and subject to the conditions specified in Sections 3 and 4 of the Agreement.

 This notice shall be irrevocable.